A Characterization of Multioutput Learnability: Preliminaries

-Since the result of \cite[Theorem 18]{hopkins22a} is slightly less general and stated differently, we provide a full proof of Lemma \ref{realizable_agnostic_equiv} in Section \ref{sec:batchclass_genloss}.
-However, the proof is very similar and involves \textit{constructively} converting a realizable learner into an agnostic learner in a black-box fashion.
-We note that agnostic-to-realizable reductions in the batch setting are also possible via boosting and compression-based arguments \citep{montasser2019vc, attias2023adversarially}.
-However, we use a reduction similar to that of \cite{hopkins22a} due to its generality and simplicity.
+The result of \cite[Theorem 18]{hopkins22a} is stated for the case when $|\Ycal|< \infty$.
+However, in the regression setting, we need a slightly general version of their result to handle $\alpha$-discretized function classes $\Fcal^{\alpha} \subseteq \Ycal^{\Xcal}$ (see Proof of Theorem \ref{thm:batch_reg_nondecom}) where $|\text{im}(\Fcal^{\alpha})|<\infty$ but $|\Ycal| = |\, [0,1]^K|=\infty$.
+Nevertheless, the proof of Lemma \ref{realizable_agnostic_equiv} requires only a minor modification to that of \cite[Theorem 18]{hopkins22a}.
+Given the central role of this result in our characterization, we provide full proof of Lemma \ref{realizable_agnostic_equiv} in Section \ref{sec:batchclass_genloss}.
+Finally, we note that agnostic-to-realizable conversions in the batch setting are also possible via boosting and compression-based arguments \citep{montasser2019vc, attias2023adversarially}.
+We use the conversion of \cite{hopkins22a} due to its generality and simplicity.